Compatibility of semisimple local Langlands parameters with parahoric Satake parameters: Proof of the Main Theorem

 \subsection{Any weakly unramified character of any anisotropic-mod-center group with simply-connected derived group}

 \

-For this step, let $1\rightarrow Z \rightarrow G'\rightarrow G \rightarrow 1$ be a $z$-extension ($Z$ is a product of copies of $Res_{E/F}(\mathbb{G}_m)$ where $E/F$ is a finite Galois extension and $G'$ has simply-connected derived group).
+For this step, let $1\rightarrow Z \rightarrow G'\rightarrow G \rightarrow 1$ be a $z$-extension ($Z$ is an induced torus and $G'$ has simply-connected derived group).
 If $G$ is $F$-anisotropic mod center, then $G'$ is also $F$-anisotropic mod center.
 Since the Kottwitz homomorphism is functorial, $G'(F)_1$ is mapped into $G(F)_1$, thus we know that weakly unramified characters of $G(F)$ pull back to weakly unramified characters of $G'(F)$.
 Now since $G'$ and $G$ share the same adjoint group, one can use the compatibility for this situation (property (iii) in the Main Theorem).
 To reduce the problem to $G'$, it remains to set up an injection between $L$-parameters (which are classified by $H^1(W_F,-)$) for different groups and this is the following lemma.

 \begin{lem} Let $1\rightarrow Z \rightarrow G'\rightarrow G \rightarrow 1$ be a $z$-extension, then the natural map $H^1(W_F,\widehat{G}) \rightarrow H^1(W_F,\widehat{G'})$ is an injection. \end{lem}

 \begin{proof} By Shapiro's lemma, we know that $H^1(F,Z)=0$ and this implies that the map $G'(F) \rightarrow G(F)$ is surjective, and thus the induced map $\Hom_{cont}(G(F),\mathbb{C}^{\times}) \rightarrow \Hom_{cont}(G'(F),\mathbb{C}^{\times})$ is an injection.
 By Langlands duality for quasicharacters (which has been used in Lemma \ref{tori_lemma}), we know that the natural map $H^1(W_F,Z(\widehat{G})) \rightarrow H^1(W_F,Z(\widehat{G'}))$ is an injection.
 Now from the exact sequence